 “The Rainbows’ staff is excellent,” she added.
 “We have full confidence in the Teachers and Therapists at Rainbows.
 Ms. Maria says ‘Hello Nicholas’ every morning as he walks in.
 His classroom teachers and sometimes the neighboring classroom teachers cheer his name as he comes down the hall and into his room in the morning.
-He has super fun in the sensory room with ABA every day.
+He has super fun in the sensory room every day.
 And then Ms. Rebecca gets a high five or sometimes a ‘Bye’ as we leave.
 We could not ask for friendlier or more considerate people to be taking care of our child every day.”

 Nicholas gets his affinity for computers from Dad.
 He can work an Android tablet and an iPad better than most of the adults he knows.
 Karl is an IT Director and they share the same kind of logical approach to life.
 Nicholas and Dad go on adventures on the weekend where they meander and visit stores and people watch.